 Synthesis of hormones

 The amino acid supplements deserve a special mention.
 On the one hand, are those focused on alleviating a determined deficit that exists in a particular individual.

 On the other hand, are those related to sports.
 In both cases, they usually have large amounts of certain amino acids.
 In this sense, you just have to take a look at the functions they exert in the body to understand why.

 How to take amino acids?

-If you want to improve your body composition, BCAA intake helps you achieve your goal.
+For people who want to improve their body composition, amino acid intake (especially BCAA’s) helps you achieve your goal.
 It has been shown that leucine supplementation reduces the organism protein requirements.
-In this case, taking a little amount of BCAA’s between meals or add it to the least proteic meal is the ideal thing to do.
+In this case, taking a little amount of BCAA’s between meals or adding it to the least proteic meal is the ideal thing to do.

 Where to buy amino acids?

 There are several online stores where you can buy essential amino acids, being HSNstore.com the best quality-to-price and service.